mmattos-newrelic/Multiaccount_Entity_Backup/README.md

 --> install a package:
 npm install PACKAGE_NAME
-**or simply run this command from the projet directory: bash install_node_packages.sh
+**or simply run this command from the projet's directory: bash install_node_packages.sh

 --> list all the node packages: npm list -g --depth=0